A Change of Affection—A Gay Man’s Incredible Story of Redemption

 Yet still, please, Christian leaders and pastors, authors, people in the pews, and mostly those who have LGBTQ people in your lives, invest in participating in one of the most important works of justice in the church today—the deconstruction of anti-gay theology.

 Search my name on Youtube, I’ve done a two-part, five-hour substantial overview that greatly expands on some points I’ve contained in this review, start there.

 Mr. Cook, I am sure you are a well-intentioned and lovely man.
-Today, I am profoundly sad for E and M whose families have bought into a gross moral injustice that has been inflicted on an entire people group.
-Your book, the radio podcasts videos, guest speaking appearances to promote your book will be weaponized against LGBTQ Christians.
+Today, I am profoundly sad for E and M, whose families have bought into a gross moral injustice that has been inflicted on an entire people group.
+Your book, the radio podcast videos, and guest speaking appearances to promote your book will be weaponized against LGBTQ Christians.
 Intended or not.

 This moral injustice can be corrected, and it will be.